 - Confirm the trade and monitor your position

 What is the definition of the FTSE 100?

 The FTSE 100 is an index consisting of the shares of the 100 biggest companies by market capitalisation on the London Stock Exchange (LSE).
-You can trade the index’s price movements, or buy, sell or short shares of the constituents of the index.
+You can trade the index’s price movements.

 How often do FTSE 100 companies change?

 FTSE 100 companies change when the stocks listed on the FTSE 100 are reviewed – this happens every quarter.
 If one company’s market capitalisation overtakes another, the composition of the index might change.
 That’s because the FTSE 100 is a capitalisation weighted index and only consists of shares of the 100 companies on the London Stock Exchange (LSE) with the largest market caps.